Research-Based

 What Are Probiotics?

-Chances are, you’ve heard of probiotics before.
-But do you know what they are?
-Probiotics are the microorganisms found within your digestive tract that work together to help perform vital functions in a variety of areas of your body, including digestion, immune response, heart health, and more.
+You’ve likely heard of probiotics, but do you understand what they are?
+Probiotics are beneficial microorganisms in your digestive tract that collaborate to perform essential functions throughout your body, supporting digestion, immune response, heart health, and more.

-Your gut contains a diverse population of these microbes, which typically consist of viruses, bacteria, and fungi, in communities collectively known as the microbiome.
-You can get probiotics from various food sources, including fermented foods, such as yogurt, kefir, kimchi, sauerkraut, miso, and more.
+Your gut houses a diverse population of these microbes—typically viruses, bacteria, and fungi—in communities collectively known as the microbiome.
+You can obtain probiotics from various food sources, particularly fermented foods like yogurt, kefir, kimchi, sauerkraut, and miso.

 yogurt